Ashkan-Yaldaie/thesis/documents/Thesis.md

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/df-h.jpg">
 Figure 5: Output of the df -h command

-Raspberry Pi Foundation (2015) Have a complete documentation on the subject.
+Raspberry Pi Foundation (2015) has a complete documentation on the subject.
 The `.img` file can be copied to the MicroSD card using the `dd` tool.
 In order to find the name and address of the MicroSD card, `df -h` command is used, one thing to pay attention to is that the image must be copied to the whole card not just to a partition.
-The `df -h` commands output `/dev/mmcblk0p1` is shown in Figure 5, but the image must be copied to `/dev/mmcblk0` since `p1` stands for partition one.
+The `df -h` command's output `/dev/mmcblk0p1` is shown in Figure 5, but the image must be copied to `/dev/mmcblk0` since `p1` stands for partition one.
 It is important to unmount the MicroSD card by using the command `umount /dev/mmcblk0p1` before proceeding further.
 The complete terminal command for copying the image is the following:

 ``` bash
 dd bs=4M if=2015-05-05-raspbian-wheezy.img of=/dev/mmcblk0